-Sometimes, I have the feeling that the world is split into 2 kinds of people.
+Sometimes, I have the feeling that the world split into two kinds of people.

 Let me explain why.
 When you’re telling to your friends and or/family that you are going to visit Colombia, you may have this reaction:

 – Oh my god, you are crazy.
-Don’t you know that Pablo is still alive and he gonna wait for you in your hostel with a gun!
+Don’t you know that Pablo is still alive and he is going to wait for you in your hostel with a gun!
 A huge bag of drugs (Australian’s dream)!

 – Oh cool, you HAVE TO visit Cartagena de Indias.